openqasm/openqasm/source/language/types.rst

 ~~~~~~~~

 We introduce a ``duration`` type to express timing.
-Durations are numbers with a unit of time. ``ns, μs, us, ms, and s`` are used for SI time
+Durations are float or integer literals with a unit of time. ``ns, μs, us, ms, and s`` are used for SI time
 units. ``dt`` is a backend-dependent unit equivalent to one waveform sample.
 ``durationof()`` is an intrinsic function used to reference the
 duration of a calibrated gate.